 Skloot tells the tale of how Henrietta Lacks became HeLa, and how Lacks and her family went both unacknowledged and uncompensated for her contribution to the medical community.
 Skloot adopts a neutral tone throughout her book and presents the facts of the cases and lives involved evenly, and, in doing so apolitically, manages to expose the inextricable story of racial segregation operating above and within scientific progress in the twentieth century without sacrificing journalistic integrity.

-In this way, the discourse at hand becomes an academic study of the repercussions of American segregation—and of the racism still inherent in society and the scientific community—reflective of the state of modern discussions of race.
+Through this stylistic method, the discourse at hand becomes an academic study of the repercussions of American segregation—and of the racism still inherent in society and the scientific community—reflective of the state of modern discussions of race.

 African American Communities and Early 20th Century Medicine: